akshatmittal/v4-twamm-hook/README.md

 ## Deployments

-See the [Deployments](./deployments.md) file for the latest deployments and associated controllers.

-The TWAMM hook was initially deployed for FWB, read case study [here](https://zaha.studio/case-study-fwb).
+See the [deployments](./deployments.md) file for the latest deployments and associated controllers.
+The initial deployment for the TWAMM hook was created for FWB, see [case study here](https://zaha.studio/case-study-fwb).

 ## Audits